SimonPiCarter/octopus2/documentation/phases.md

 - Push new step layer for command clean up actions (StepManager.get_last_prelayer)
 - Push new step layer for state modifiction (StateChangeSteps) : modifying components

+## Input (InputPhase)

+Handle all inputs and inject them into the world
+- Production
+- Commands actions

 ## PrepingUpdate (PrepingUpdatePhase)

 ### CommandQueueSystems